ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 nameserver, then the client can validate whether the IP proxy is authoritative for the origin of the URI template.
-If this validation succeeds, the client SHOULD send its DNS queries to that nameserver directly as independent HTTPS requests over the same HTTPS connection.
+If this validation succeeds, the client SHOULD send its DNS queries to that nameserver directly as independent HTTPS requests.
+When possible, those requests SHOULD be coalesced over the same HTTPS connection.

 # Examples